 Common Mistakes to Avoid

-- Skipping Trims: Holding onto damaged ends can make shedding worse.
+- Skipping Trims: Holding onto damaged and split ends can make shedding worse.

 - Overloading on Products: Too many products can weigh your hair down and clog your scalp.

-- Ignoring Moisture: Dry hair is more likely to shed.
+- Ignoring Moisture: Dry hair is more likely to shed, tangle and break.

 - Rough Handling: Be gentle when detangling and styling.